-Alzheimer Scotland provides services across Scotland to help you live as well as possible with dementia.
+Alzheimer Scotland provides services and support across Scotland to help you live as well as possible with dementia.
 Whether you want information and advice, personalised support services, or activities in your community, we can help.

 Home Support Services (day, evening, night, weekend)